nimitmk7/mcp-finance/README.md

 ## 4. Example Usage

-1. Try asking Claude questions like:
+Try asking Claude questions like:
-   - "Show me the current price of Tesla stock"
+   - "What is the price of Nvidia stock right now"
-   - "Get historical prices for MSFT from 2024-01-01 to 2024-12-31"
+   - "How much has the share price of Google changed over 1 month "
-   - "Get me latest news for Nvidia"
+   - "Get me latest news for Microsoft"